 Due to CDC and the State of Virginia Guidelines it is best that we continue to follow Social Distancing Guidelines.
 Thus, Sunday Service is all that will be offered in the MPBC building until further notice.

 Wednesday Night Bible Study will continue to be offered online.

 Download the Complete MPBC Ministry Continuity Plan Amid COVID-19

-PHASE III MPBC CHRISTIAN ACADEMY (see pages 30 and 31of the MPBC Ministry Continuity Plan) TBD
+PHASE III MPBC CHRISTIAN ACADEMY (see pages 57 and 58 of the MPBC Ministry Continuity Plan) TBD

-PHASE IV Full Operation (within Federal, State, and Local Guidelines, see pages 32 and 33 of the MPBC Ministry Continuity Plan) TBD
+PHASE IV Full Operation (within Federal, State, and Local Guidelines, see pages 33 through 41 of the MPBC Ministry Continuity Plan) TBD

 Please use the links below to review COVID19 reference guidance: